Workshop & sessions

 Within the three-day program Exploded Views of Performance

 in December 2013, that presented research activities and artistic work of Jan Fabre (Troubleyn/Laboratorium), Chistine Gaigg, Emio Greco (ICKamsterdam), Wayne McGregor (Random Dance), the Motion Bank project by William Forsythe and work of BADco), I presented my research of some recent choreographic protocols that I have been developing.

 Oscillating between kinaesthetic body potentials and its diverse performative output, there are numerous revealing research lenses in how choreography can be inscribed

 instead of being formed.
-Following a long-term research sessions of my recent works CHOREOGRAPHIC FANTASY NO 1 & NO 2, there are certain domains of the choreographic investigations that are still to be articulated.
+Following a long-term research sessions of my recent works there are certain domains of the choreographic investigations that are still to be articulated.

 On a few working examples I expose diverse principles of various choreographic inscribing procedures